What is Domestic Abuse?

-- Calls them names, insults them or continually criticises
+- Calls you names, insults you or continually criticises

-- Doesn't trust them and continually acts in a jealous or
+- Doesn't trust you and continually acts in a jealous or

-- Tries to isolate them from family or friends.
+- Tries to isolate you from your family or friends.

-- Monitors where they go, who they call and who they spend time
+- Monitors where you go, who you call and who you spend time

 - Controls finances or refuses to share money.

-- Threatens to hurt them, their children, family or pets.
+- Threatens to hurt you, your children, your family or your

 - Damaged property when angry (thrown objects, punched walls,